 Tip: You can use ginger topically, in your diffuser, or internally.
 It’s best used to provide full-body pain relief and soothe upset stomachs.
 Add a drop of your ginger essential oil too hot tea.

 Myrrh, like thyme, is a great essential oil for maintaining good oral health.
 One study found that myrrh can aid in treating gingivitis.
-Plus, myrrh may also be used in suppressing inflammation in those suffering from rheumatoid arthritis.
+In addition, myrrh may also be used in suppressing inflammation in those suffering from rheumatoid arthritis.

 Tip: If you deal with chronic headaches, add a few drops of myrrh to your shampoo.
 It will help fight inflammation from headaches and also strengthen your hair.

-Rosemary, another plant usually found in the kitchen, offers a variety of health benefits beyond adding a bit of extra spice to a dish.
-Rosemary essential oil is a great oil for fighting inflammation and helping in pain relief.
+Another plant usually found in the kitchen, rosemary offers a variety of health benefits beyond adding a bit of extra spice to a dish.
+For instance, this essential oil is a great oil for fighting inflammation and helping in pain relief.
 It aids in speeding up the healing process by promoting blood flow to the injured area of your body.

-Tip: Rosemary is a great sidekick to massage therapy.
+Tip: Rosemary is a great sidekick to aromatherapy massage.
 Use it topically in a massage oil to avoid pain and swelling.
 You can get the blood flowing and speed up inflamed areas of your body through a 30-minute massage session.

-Chamomile essential oil is a common essential oil used for its soothing and calming effects.
+Chamomile essential oil is a common essential oil used for its soothing and calming effects, however many people don’t know that it is one of the best essential oils for pain and inflammation .
 It is also a great oil to use to fight inflammation according to various studies.
 The oil isolates the inflammation and allows for a speedy healing process.